 Close to the flower market we wandered over to the bird market, which sells (as you may have guessed) porcupines.
 No, just kidding they sell birds.
 In Hong Kong a lot of elderly men get birds as a pet.
 Our tour guide Danny told us this is because the men have worked so hard all their lives when they retire they have nothing to do, so they get a bird as a pet.
 Being that Hong Kong is so densely populated birds, and other small animals are popular for pets.

 More Street Markets and More

 If you’re looking to book an Urban Adventure Tour click here to get $10 off.
-I’m not getting any money from this for myself, but if I can help save someone some money then why not?

 This post is part of the #WeekendWanderlust link up on A Brit and A Southerner.

 While in Hong Kong I stayed at the Pearl Premium Guesthouse inside Mirador Mansion.
 This is a large scale building that caters to budget travelers.
 I chose to stay here rather than at the more infamous Chungking Mansion and was quite happy with the quality of the guesthouse and the location, which was just steps away from the Tsim Sha Tsui subway station in Kowloon.

 If you can stretch your budget there are plenty of moderate and high end luxury hotels you can book in Hong Kong here.